ebrahimkhodadadi/MtScreenRecorder/README.md

 ---

-# OBS Instagram Story Video Creator
+# Instagram Story Video Creator & Upload Automatically

 This project allows you to record your desktop screen using OBS Studio, process the video to fit Instagram Stories (1080x1920 resolution), and speed it up to create a 15-second high-quality video suitable for Instagram.